This article has links to products and services we love, which we may make commission from.

 At OT, check out The Leith Collective for gifts made by locals.

-Commercial shop sales often start just before Christmas if you are looking for some bargains at St. James Quarter.
+Commercial shop sales often start just before Christmas if you are looking for bargains at St. James Quarter.

 20. The Royal Boat Britannia at Christmas